dubiousjim/dcron/crontab.5.markdown

 DESCRIPTION
 ===========

-Unlike other cron daemons, this crond/crontab package doesn't try to do everything under the sun.
-It doesn't try to keep track of user's preferred shells; that would require special-casing users with no login shell.
-Instead, it just runs all commands using `/bin/sh`.
-(Commands can of course be script files written in any shell you like.)

-Nor does it do any special environment handling.
-A shell script is better-suited to doing that than a cron daemon.
-This cron daemon sets up only four environment variables: USER, LOGNAME, HOME, and SHELL.

 Our crontab format is roughly similar to that used by vixiecron.
 Individual fields may contain a time, a time range, a time range with a skip factor, a symbolic range for the day of week and month in year, and additional subranges